jmk74871/DiningReviewAPI/README.md

 <p>This is the endpoint to login with an existing user account.
 Checks if there is an user with the given username,
 compares the hashed passwords and sets a cookie with the token generated for the user an it's current session.
 Tokens are valid for 20 Minutes if there is noc action performed in this timeframe they will expire.
 If username or passwords are incorrect a Excetion will be thrown telling the user to check the credentials!</p>

+<h4>GET `.../api/v1/logout`</h4>
+<p>By calling this Endpoint with an active cookie containing a token the token gets deleted on serverside and is therefore no longer valid.</p>

 <br>
 <h3>Endpoints for registered users</h3>